At our recent “Chatham House” meeting (graduates of the AICD course in Perth) we discussed the issues of:

 I was very pleased to see a great article by John M Green in this month’s Company Director magazine that succinctly gets to the heart of the issue.
 He also proposes a better way.

-Non executive directors are always going to be disadvantaged in business knowledge as compared to company management.
-Those people who have the talent to be non-executives also potentially can add value to companies by consulting - without the legal liability, and with the ability to involve their own consulting firm to deliver on other projects to the company without conflict of interest becoming an issue.
+Non-executive directors are always going to be disadvantaged in business knowledge as compared to company management.
+Those people who have the talent to be non-executives also potentially can add value to companies by consulting – without the legal liability, and with the ability to involve their own consulting firm to deliver on other projects to the company without a conflict of interest becoming an issue.

-John M Green’s suggestions (to apply only if fraud hasn’t occured):
+John M Green’s suggestions (to apply only if fraud hasn’t occurred):

 1. Cap NED’s liability in proportion to their fees